DPDmancul/dotfiles/src/home/git.md

 ## CCLS LSP

-For C code I’m using CCLS with LSP in Neovim.
+For C code I'm using CCLS with LSP in Neovim.
 Ignore the files this creates.

 ```nix "git-ignore" +=
 ".ccls-cache/"